-If you have any questions or run into any problems, my contact info is on the right.
+If you have any questions or run into any problems, my contact info is below the Related Guides tab.

 The basic search option from the Libraries homepage searches authors, titles, subjects, and abstracts and fulltext, if available, across most of the Libraries resources: books, scholarly articles, news sources, videos, etc.